blbadger/blbadger.github.io/autoencoder-representation.md

 p(a_n | f(a)) = \mathcal{U} (a_{n, i})
 $$

-Considering approximate non-invertiblity once again, the distributions $p(a_n \vert f(a)) are typically not uniform and are indeed  difficult to express exactly.
+Considering approximate non-invertiblity once again, the distributions $p(a_n \vert f(a))$ are typically not uniform and are indeed  difficult to express exactly.
 The exact nature of each distribution is irrelevant, however, as we can apply the central limit theorem to $f_m(a)$ because it is the sum of many independent variables.

 This is significant because the central limit theorem states that addition of many independent distributions (of any identity) tends towards a Gaussian distribution.
 Therefore the addition of any set of distributions of possible values of $p(a_1)$ tends towards the Gausian distribution as $n \to \infty$.